mrsinham/blog/content/post/batch_sql.md

 #### Use **LOAD DATA LOCAL INFILE**

 Write your data into a local file (CSV format) and order the MySQL driver to populate the table with the content of this one.
-MySQL will you binary insertion and the insert will be faster than any bulk insert.
+MySQL will process to a binary insertion and the insert will be faster than any bulk insert.

 Example :